 The Need for a Supply Chain Revolution

 Serial and Hierarchical Processes: In many companies, planning and execution are still largely disconnected, which hinders any effort to reduce supply chain latency.
 Assembling the vast amount of data to support planning processes requires time-intensive data extraction and consolidation.
 Oftentimes, the data, which the plan is dependent upon, is outdated before execution.
 Even with Sales and Operations Planning (S&OP) in place as the primary integration point between planning and execution, companies today lack the tools to support the process, and instead rely on manual data collection and analysis.

-Optimized for Stores: Up until recently, all a retailer had to worry about was optimizing fulfilment in their brick-and-mortar stores.
+Optimized for Stores: Up until recently, all a retailer had to worry about was optimizing fulfillment in their brick-and-mortar stores.
 Keeping their shelves stocked was the most important concern, which typically entailed a retailer ordering in bulk and placing trust in their merchandise plan.
 This simple setting no longer exists.
 Nevertheless, today’s supply chains are generally optimized for stores, with online often regarded an add-on.
-This legacy model leads to poor coordination across the supply chain, affecting cross-channel operations such as inventory pools and fulfilment processes.
+This legacy model leads to poor coordination across the supply chain, affecting cross-channel operations such as inventory pools and fulfillment processes.
 This results in higher markdowns, and out-of-stock situations.

 Limited visibility into demand and supply: Supply Chain visibility has been painstakingly sought out over the decade, yet, it remains elusive.
 As supply chains become increasingly complex due to outsourcing, globalization and multi-tier sourcing relationships, lack of collaborative planning remains one of the major pain-points, making it difficult to gain a single view of demand and supply across channels.